Last Updated on 8 September 2024 by Cycloscope

 While we’ve already talked about how Selle Anatomica treats its leathers, we haven’t yet discussed its most unique design feature.

-The wide slot/cut in the middle is “the most important part of our suspended leather design” according to Selle Anatomica themselves.
+The wide slot/cut in the middle is “the most important part of our suspended leather design” according to Selle Anatomica.

-The X2 has a modular frame that allows for leather replacement when will wear.
+The X2 has a modular frame that allows for leather replacement when it is worn.
 The other difference with the H2 is the softer top, while the H2 is thicker and thus stiffer.

 Charge Spoon Saddle